NoahVl/Explaining-In-Style-Reproducibility-Study/README.md

 ## Verifying results

 The `all_results_notebook.ipynb` works with pre-calculated latent vectors to generate results and run the experiments.
-If you want to run the AttFind procedure yourself, make use of the `run_attfind_combined.ipynb` notebook (similarly, select the appropriate `model_to_choose`).
+If you want to generate the latent embeddings yourself, make use of the `run_attfind_combined.ipynb` notebook (similarly, select the appropriate `model_to_choose`).
 Note that you will have to download the datasets if you want to run AttFind (you can make use of the notebooks in the data folder).

 Warning: The AttFind procedure is quite slow and may take over an hour depending on your hardware.